- Part 1: Introduction and the Introduction

 Chimps (Pan troglodytes) and bonobos (Pan paniscus) are the same “kind”, according to Jeanson.
 In fact, he makes it clear in the next chapter that he actually considers all great apes to be the same “kind”: chimps, bonobos, gorillas, and orangutans.

 Let’s run the same calculation Jeanson did for the human-chimp expected mtDNA differences, this time on 2 species he believes did diverge from one another a maximum of 6,000 years ago.
 Chimps and bonobos have a similar generation time to humans, around 25 years, but let’s use the same range of generation times that Jeanson did for humans: 15-50 years.
-Jeanson was content to use his human mtDNA mutation rate as an estimation of the chimp mtDNA mutation rate, so I think it’s reasonable to also extend it to bonobos too.
+Jeanson was content to use his human mtDNA mutation rate as an estimation of the chimp mtDNA mutation rate, so I think it’s reasonable to extend it to bonobos as well.

-We now have all our parameters to make a prediction (or retrodiction): A generation time of 15-50 years and an inflated mutation rate of 0.112-0.197 mutations per mitochondrial genome per generation gives us a rate of change of 1 base pair per 76 to 420 years.
+We now have all our parameters to make a prediction (or retrodiction): a generation time of 15-50 years and an (inflated) mutation rate of 0.112-0.197 mutations per mitochondrial genome per generation gives us a rate of change of 1 base pair per 76 to 420 years.
 (6,000/76)*2=158 and (6,000/420)*2=29.
 Those are the upper and lower bounds of the YEC retrodiction for how many mtDNA differences should be found between chimps and bonobos.
 The reality?
 About 700.
 The YEC retrodiction is off by at least a factor of 5 (Figure 10).
 If we use a more specific and realistic generation time of 25 years to get a more precise retrodiction, that comes out to a mutation every 127-210 years, so 57-94 differences over 6,000 years of divergence.
 Less in the 4,400 years since the flood.
 Jeanson’s timescale is off by about 10x.
 If we assumed a similar mutation rate for gorillas and orangutans and did the same analysis among all the great apes, the problem would become far worse as Jeanson would have to explain several times more differences arising in the same time period.
 For example, chimps and orangutans differ at approximately 2,400 positions so Jeanson would have to invoke a great-ape mutation rate on the order of 40x higher than his calculated human mtDNA mutation rate.

-So, of these 9 genera, 4 outright didn’t agree with Jeanson’s YEC predictions (bonobos, mice, chickens, and penguins), and at least 1 of the invertebrates (fruit flies) didn’t agree with his predictions when using a realistic generation time, so he had to change that particular dataset from a genus down to a subgenus to get it to fit.
+So, of these 9 genera, 4 outright didn’t agree with Jeanson’s YEC predictions (chimps, mice, chickens, and penguins), and at least 1 of the invertebrates (fruit flies) didn’t agree with his predictions when using a realistic generation time, so he had to change that particular dataset from a genus down to a subgenus to get it to fit.
 Two of the remaining “kinds” (humans and Daphnia) took a good deal of contorting to get to fit the predictions.
 That only leaves roundworms (the Caenorhabditis genus, not the Pristionchus genus) and yeast as even half-decent demonstrations of Jeanson’s predictions.
 When more than half of the data doesn’t match a model’s predictions, it suggests there’s something very wrong, not that the model is correct and can be applied to every living organism.